Light-HD/jetsonmitrccar/RUNNING_SIXWD.md

 System is compromised of four basic components.

 - Motor Controller Interface which takes cmd_vel message and translates it into motor commands.
-- Optometry agent which initializes sensors and starts slam algorithms.
+- Odometry agent which initializes sensors and starts SLAM algorithms.
 Also publishes necessary transform trees.
 - Local planner which calculates cmd_vel given odometry and path data
 - Global planner which calculates the path from start to the end.

 ### *Starting Low Level Elements:*

-Low level elements are consist of three main nodes.
+Low level elements consist of three main nodes.
 These are ;

-* serial_communicator: Starts the serial Communication between motor controller and Nvidia.
+* serial_communicator: Starts the serial Communication between motor controller and Nvidia Jetson TX2.

   Which listens <u>/motor_controller/motor_commands</u> topic and publishes <u>/motor_controller/motor_controller_info</u>